 - Opening the data file from a local drive that means ( Single User Mode)?

-This would be the first step to find out where the error is occurring from. as their are numerous occasions where users have encountered 6000 series errors in QuickBooks including error 6000 77, 6123, 6109 and 6000- 83 which may occur due to connection or a folder or file damage issue.
+This would be the first step to find out where the error is occurring from. as their are numerous occasions users encounter file error 6000 in QuickBooks including error 6000 77, 6123, 6109 and 6000- 83 which may occur due to connection or a folder or file damage issue.

-This Method is used to setup your QuickBooks files on a Network share through a server computer to hold your files and distribute them across the assigned workstations running QuickBooks.
+This is the Method used to setup your QuickBooks files on a Network share drive using a file server to store your company files with exceptions to share them across the assigned workstations on which QuickBooks is used, also known as multi-user setup.

-So when you start QuickBooks on your workstation it communicates with the server and tries to reach the file path or the folder on which your data is stored.
+Once QuickBooks opens on your workstation it communicates with the server to reach the file path or the folder on which your data is stored.

 Single User Mode: